 Lincolnshire Folk Tales: Origins, Legacies, Connections, Futures

-We are working on an exciting research project exploring Lincolnshire Folk Tales over the next year.
+We are working on an exciting research project with young storytellers, exploring Lincolnshire Folk Tales.

 'Lincolnshire Folk Tales: Origins, Legacies, Connections, Futures’ is a project funded by the Arts and Humanities Research Council (grant number AH/Y003225/1), and is led by Dr Rory Waterman and the Research Fellow Dr Anna Milon in the School of Arts and Humanities at Nottingham Trent University.
 The project explores the origins, legacies, intertextual and social connections and futures of Lincolnshire folk tales, and is intended to facilitate wider engagement with this heritage from writers, the general public, and scholars.